pixegami-team/machine-psychology-python-art/README.md

 * FROZEN OCEAN

 Together the names and the images are both machine generated, and evoke some story or emotion (at least to me), which is why I called this collection "Machine Psychology."

+## ERC 721

+I've also added the test ERC-721 contract I was planning to use to mint these, but I didn't go ahead with it because of the gas fees (approx. $1200 at time of writing) to deploy the contract.

+I did test it briefly on the Ropsten network though, and it should be reasonable to build out into a working contract if I need it someday.